ubports/click/doc/hooks.rst

    triggers matching those paths, and process all the packages that enter the triggers-pending state as a result.

+ * The terms "install", "upgrade", and "removal" are taken to refer to the status of the hook rather than of the package.
+That is, when upgrading between two versions of a package, if the old version uses a given hook but the new version does not, then that is a removal; if the old version does not use a given hook but the new version does, then that is an install; if both versions use a given hook, then that is an upgrade.

 Thus, a worked example would have::

   /usr/share/click-package/hooks/unity-lens-help.hook